wcmc-its/ReCiter-PubMed-Retrieval-Tool/README.md

 7. Build Maven instance `mvn spring-boot:run`
 8. Visit `http://localhost:[your port number]` to see the Swagger page for this service.

-## Configuring the API key
+## Obtaining an API key

 As a default, the PubMed Retrieval Tool works without a PubMed API key, however we recommend that you get an API key issued by NCBI.
 This allows you to make more requests per second.

-Here's how you can get an API key and use it with this application:
+[These directions](https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/) show how you can get an API key and use it with this application.

-1. Get an API key as per [these directions](https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/) from NCBI.

-2. Enter the API key into your Environment Variables where field name = `PUBMED_API_KEY`.
-- If you are deploying locally, go to terminal and write `export PUBMED_API_KEY={api-key}`.
-- If you are deploying to an AWS instance, [add the environment variable](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environments-cfg-softwaresettings.html#environments-cfg-softwaresettings-console) in the Elastic Beanstalk configuration section.

 ## Using